 Most Common Reasons for Maritime Industry Drowning

 Although government regulations and industry safety standards emphasize proper precautions for maritime workers, many seamen still die or suffer serious disabilities as a result of accidental drownings.
-In catastrophic disasters such as a total vessel loss, unforeseen fatal or disabling drowning accidents may be unavoidable.
+In catastrophic disasters such as total vessel loss, unforeseen fatal or disabling drowning accidents may be unavoidable.
 However, many drowning accidents don’t occur when alert seamen are suddenly swept overboard by rogue waves or nasty storms.
 Instead, they affect maritime workers who are improperly trained or because employers don’t take appropriate workplace measures to prevent drownings.

 Furthermore, not all drownings happen while a vessel is at sea.
 According to the Occupational Safety and Health Administration (OSHA), seamen can have fatal drowning accidents when vessels are tied to a dock or while performing a routine task in transit from one port to another.